EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

     options.memtable_prefix_bloom_bits = 10000000;
     options.memtable_prefix_bloom_probes = 6;

-Tune compaction so that, a full compaction is to be kicked off as soon as we have two files.
-We hack the parameter of universal compaction for it:
+Tune compaction so that, a full compaction is kicked off as soon as we have two files.
+We hack the parameter of universal compaction:

     options.compaction_style = kUniversalCompaction;
     options.compaction_options_universal.size_ratio = 10;